-This consultative draft guidance provides information on how the development contribution policy will be applied in practice.
-The guidance is aimed at developers, architects, applicants as well as members of the public who are undertaking a medium to large scale development proposal.
+This guidance provides information on how the development contribution policy will be applied in practice.
+It is aimed at developers, architects, applicants as well as members of the public who are undertaking a medium to large scale development proposal.
 The purpose of the document is to: